polaternez/cyberbullying-tweet-detection-rnn/README.md

 # Cyberbullying Tweet Detector 2: Project Overview
-This tool was created to flag cyberbullying tweets.
-This is for classifying tweets by type(not_cyberbullying, gender, religion, other_cyberbullying, age, ethnicity)
+This tool flags potential cyberbullying tweets by classifying them by type (not_cyberbullying, gender, religion, other_cyberbullying, age, ethnicity).

 * Take Cyberbullying Classification Dataset from Kaggle
 * Cleaning the data
 * Apply data preprocessing steps to cleaned data